canonical/charm-microceph/docs/how-to-guides/performing-cluster-maintenance.md

              1 active+undersized+degraded
 ```

-For reference, comparing the status of the cluster **before** entering maintenance mode:
+Compare the status of the cluster with the cluster status **before** entering maintenance mode:

 ```text
 $ juju ssh microceph/3 -- sudo snap services microceph